 Lipid Bilayer and Fluidity

 At its core, the plasma membrane consists of a phospholipid bilayer with embedded proteins, cholesterol, and glycolipids.
 In intestinal cells, the lipid composition is tuned to maintain fluidity across varying temperatures and pH levels.
 Cholesterol stabilizes the bilayer, preventing it from becoming too rigid or too permeable.
-This fluidity allows membrane proteins to diffuse laterally and assemble into functional complexes that manage nutrient uptake Took long enough..
+This fluidity allows membrane proteins to diffuse laterally and assemble into functional complexes that manage nutrient uptake No workaround needed..

 Microvilli and the Glycocalyx

 The apical surface is densely covered with microvilli, microscopic projections that multiply surface area for absorption.
-The glycocalyx hosts digestive enzymes such as disaccharidases and peptidases, which perform final stages of nutrient breakdown right at the membrane.
 This brush border is coated with a glycocalyx made of glycoproteins and glycolipids.
-By situating enzymes on the plasma membrane, cells confirm that monomers such as glucose and amino acids are generated adjacent to transporters, minimizing loss and maximizing efficiency No workaround needed..
+On top of that, the glycocalyx hosts digestive enzymes such as disaccharidases and peptidases, which perform final stages of nutrient breakdown right at the membrane.
+By situating enzymes on the plasma membrane, cells see to it that monomers such as glucose and amino acids are generated adjacent to transporters, minimizing loss and maximizing efficiency.

 Tight Junctions and Membrane Domains

 Epithelial cells are connected by tight junctions that seal the space between them.
-Practically speaking, these junctions prevent uncontrolled passage of substances and help maintain distinct apical and basolateral membrane domains.
-Think about it: each domain expresses unique sets of transporters and receptors, enabling directional movement of solutes.
-The plasma membrane therefore functions as a polarized interface, with entry through the apical side and exit through the basolateral side.
+Still, these junctions prevent uncontrolled passage of substances and help maintain distinct apical and basolateral membrane domains.
+Each domain expresses unique sets of transporters and receptors, enabling directional movement of solutes.
+The plasma membrane therefore functions as a polarized interface, with entry through the apical side and exit through the basolateral side Easy to understand, harder to ignore.
+Which is the point..

 Transport Mechanisms Across the Plasma Membrane